 Train your cat to come when called: Training your cat to come when called can help you keep them safe and prevent them from wandering outside.
 This is both fun and also provides stimulation.

 Add a customized Cat Tag or custom information collar: Customize with your cell phone number and/or address.
-You can order these in may formats on amazon.com
+You can order these in many formats on amazon.com

 Supervise outdoor time: If you do allow your cat to go outside, make sure to supervise them at all times and provide a secure, enclosed area for them to play in.

-By following these tips, you can help keep your cat happy, healthy, and safely inside your home.
+By following these tips, you can help keep your cat happy, healthy, and safe inside your home.

 Help, my cat is missing, what do I do right now?

 Already on edge, most cats will seek shelter in unfamiliar territory when panicked.
-If you have an indoor cat, it is most likely close and hiding in fear which is protective measure from predators.
-Meowing will give up their location to a predator so DNA kicks in its survival instincts and they stay quiet.
+If you have an indoor cat, it is most likely close and hiding in fear which is a protective measure from predators.
+Meowing will give up its location to a predator so DNA kicks in its survival instincts and they stay quiet.
 This is why even if they are close, they will not be calling out (meowing) to you.
-As you know cats are stubborn and strong minded and can take several days before they break cover.
+As you know cats are stubborn and strong-minded and can take several days before they break cover.

-Here are a list of steps to follow to help bring your cat home safe and sound, and let the “reunion magic unfold."
+Here is a list of steps to follow to help bring your cat home safe and sound, and let the “reunion magic unfold."

 Call your cat calmly: The quieter your search the better, if you make unusual noises your kitty may hunker down and be more difficult to find.
 Cats are usually responsive to their owners' voices, so you can calmly call your cat using your “dinner time” voice while searching.
 Use familiar words or sounds that your cat is used to, such as their name, treats rustling, or their favorite toy squeaking.
 Shake a bag of their favorite treats or their food bowl to attract their attention.
 If you have trained your cat to come for a shaken bag of cat treats then make that that the only noise you use accompanied by your “dinner time” call – then wait and listen for a meow, be patient.